Click Below to Jump to a Category

 Opiates have been used to treat many different types of pain; most noteworthy, for their essential role in managing long-term chronic pain in those who are terminally ill with conditions such as cancer.

 In recent years, prescriptions for opiate painkillers have increased, especially for non-malignant, chronic pain.
-Prescriptions for strong opiates have been reportedly written for conditions such as headaches and menstrual cramps.
-In the U.S., opiates are indicated for the following uses:
+Also, for the following uses:

 - Analgesic (to combat pain)